-St. Louis Barbecue Sauce is thinner and a bit more tangy in flavor than its Kansas City cousin.
-Being at the crossroads, St. Louis style barbecue has many influences, so there are a number of ways of making this style sauce.
+St. Louis barbecue sauce is thinner and a bit more tangy in flavor than its Kansas City cousin.
+Being at the crossroads, St. Louis style barbecue has many influences, so there are a number of ways of making this style of sauce.
 Give this version a try next time you grill, smoke, or bake some pork ribs.

-1. Combine all ingredients in a medium saucepan over a low heat.
+- Combine all of the ingredients in a medium saucepan over low heat.
 Stir occasionally and let simmer for 20 minutes.
-Sauce should be thin, but not watery.
+The sauce should be thin, but not watery.

-2. Remove from heat and let sauce to cool, about 20-30 minutes.
+- Remove the sauce from the heat and let it cool, about 20 to 30 minutes.

-4. Slather sauce onto ribs 3-4 times toward the end of cook time.
+St. Louis-style ribs are a squared-off rib slab (codified by the USDA), and you will often see these ribs as a category in barbecue competitions.
+You can find St. Louis-style ribs at the meat market to use for your authentic St. Louis rib meal.
+Slather this St. Louis barbecue sauce onto ribs three to four times toward the end of cook time.
 You can also serve extra sauce on the side for those who like a bit more.

 |Nutritional Guidelines (per serving)|